Learn how to make dried oranges for Christmas decoration that is eco-friendly and biodegradable not to mention smells amazing.

 Ok so there’s the joy of my kids on Christmas morning but you already know that’s high on my priority list, matching presents are my own personal thing.

-This year, I learned how to make dried oranges and used them to decorate the presents for an eco-friendly, biodegradable decoration.
+This year, I learned how to dry orange slices and used them to decorate the presents for an eco-friendly, biodegradable decoration.

 I’m doing my best to create as little waste as possible at Christmas and that includes with the wrapping.